If you have the legacy free edition of G Suite, upgrade to Google Workspace to get this feature.

-As an administrator, you can turn on alerts for messages that include external recipients.
-Gmail shows these alerts when your users get a message from an external email address, and when they reply to a message or conversation with an external address.
+As a Gmail administrator, you can turn on alerts for messages that include external recipients.
+Gmail shows these alerts when your users get a message from an external email address, and when they reply to a message that includes an external address.

-- A message thread includes email addresses outside your organization.
+- External message warnings when an email thread includes email addresses outside your organization.

-- Gmail doesn't show external recipients warnings for secondary domain and and domain alias email addresses.
+Gmail doesn't show these warnings for secondary domain or domain alias addresses.

-- When you compose a new message to an external recipient, Gmail adds an image or colored border to the external email address.
-The Warn about external recipients setting doesn't control this behavior, which is always on.
+Note: When you compose a new message to an external recipient, Gmail always adds an image or colored border to the email address.
+This warning can't be turned off with the Warn about external recipients setting.

 Turn external recipients warnings on or off